Tisdale, Saskatchewan: History

 English explorer Henry Kelsey passed through this area in 1690 during his exploration of the Carrot River.

-The post office of Tisdale, provisional District of Saskatchewan, North-West Territories was created on 1 February 1904.
+The post office of Tisdale, provisional District of Saskatchewan, North-West Territories was created on February 1, 1904.
 The community was originally known as "Doghide" after the Doghide River that flows through the town, but with the arrival of the railway the community was renamed "Tisdale" in honour of F.W.
 Tisdale, an employee of the Canadian Northern Railway.

 Western Canada's biggest gun shoot out took place just east of Tisdale in 1920.
 The historic gunfight involved a squad of Saskatchewan Provincial Police and four outlaws.

 In 2005, Tisdale celebrated its 100th birthday with a homecoming celebration in conjunction with Saskatchewan's centennial.
 The town also underwent beautification projects, including the construction of a new town square.

-In 2016, Tisdale changed its town motto from "The land of rape and honey" to "Opportunity grows here".
+In 2016, Tisdale changed its town motto from "The Land of Rape and Honey" ("rape" referring to rapeseed) to "Opportunity Grows Here".